Herman Biography: Real Name, Age, Girlfriend, Scholarship Award, Songs, Videos -Pindula

 |+

 [[Vusa Blaqs]] who is a fan of Herman directed Herman’s debut single ''Zvandofarira''.
-The clothes that Herman wears in the video were supplied by [[Andy ]] of [[1202 Herbal]].
+The clothes that Herman in the video were supplied by [[Andy Baleni]] of [[1202 Herbal]].

 |+